dglass710/pwned/ReadMe.md

 2. **Database Connection Issues**:
    - **Solution**: Ensure the `pwned.db` file exists and is in the correct directory.
 Check the database connection settings in the `bash` script.

+3. **Docker Virtual Disk Running Out of Space**:
+   - **Error**: Docker virtual disk space exhausted during build process.
+   - **Solution**: The database file is over 40 GB and needs to be held in two copies during the build: one in the context area and one in the image.
+Additionally, the latest image is kept around by pruning all but the latest before each build process.
+Docker defaults to 64 GB of virtual disk space, which is insufficient.
+Set Docker virtual disk space to at least 100 GB, but 256 GB is recommended to avoid issues.
+Adjust this setting in Docker's preferences.

 ## Security Considerations

 - **Data Handling**: Ensure that sensitive data, such as passwords, are handled securely and not exposed unnecessarily.